 Adopting cloud computing is critical to maintaining our military’s technological advantage.
 Our nation’s warfighters deserve the most innovative and secure solutions at the tactical edge – whether on land, in air, or at sea.
 The Amazon Web Services (AWS) Cloud provides secure, scalable, and cost-efficient solutions that help agencies meet mandates, drive efficiencies, increase innovation, and secure mission-critical workloads across the U.S. Department of Defense (DoD).
 That’s why the DoD trusts the cloud with the most tools, technology, and accessibility at the tactical edge.

 AWS is architected to be the most flexible and secure cloud computing environment available today.
-This is backed by a deep set of cloud security tools, with 230 security, compliance, and governance services and features.
-AWS supports 90 security standards and compliance certifications, and provides 26 services authorized at DoD Impact Level 6 for the AWS Secret Region for production workloads.
+This is backed by a deep set of cloud security tools, with over 250 security, compliance, and governance services and features.
+AWS supports more than 90 security standards and compliance certifications, and provides 26 services authorized at DoD Impact Level 6 for the AWS Secret Region for production workloads.

 AWS has significantly more services than other cloud provider with more than 175 fully featured services for a wide range of technologies.
 AWS also has the deepest functionality within those services.